-The present versions of Working Papers #1 and #2 were developed and refined by Dr. Eric Gilman (consultant) and Douglas Hykle (IOSEA Co-ordinator) between April 2010 and May 2011.
+A major revision of the IOSEA Site Network proposal was developed and refined by Dr. Eric Gilman (consultant) and Douglas Hykle (IOSEA Co-ordinator) between April 2010 and May 2011.
 The contents have benefitted from review and comment by members of the Site Network Working Group established by the Fifth Meeting of IOSEA Signatory States, chaired by Alexis Gutierrez (United States); the IOSEA Advisory Committee; and other experts around the IOSEA region.
-The individual contributions of Ali Al-Kiyumi (Oman), Lee Butcher (Australia), Renato Cruz (Philippines), Dr. Jack Frazier (United States), Jillian Grayson (Australia), Dr. Mark Hamann (Australia), Meera Koonjul (Mauritius) and Francesa Marubini (United Kingdom) are gratefully acknowledged.
+The individual contributions of Ali Al-Kiyumi (Oman), Lee Butcher (Australia), Renato Cruz (Philippines), Dr. Jack Frazier (United States), Jillian Grayson (Australia), Dr. Mark Hamann (Australia), Dr. George Hughes (South Africa), Meera Koonjul (Mauritius), Dr. Ronel Nel (South Africa) and Francesa Marubini (United Kingdom) are gratefully acknowledged.
+The document has benefitted from further input and refinement by participants of the Sixth Meeting of IOSEA Signatory States (Bangkok, January 2012).